Fibrinolysis: Measurement

 Plasmin breaks down fibrin into soluble parts called fibrin degradation products (FDPs).
 FDPs compete with thrombin, and thus slow down clot formation by preventing the conversion of fibrinogen to fibrin.
 This effect can be seen in the thrombin clotting time (TCT) test, which is prolonged in a person that has active fibrinolysis.

-FDPs, and a specific FDP, the D-dimer, can be measured using antibody-antigen technology.
+Antibody-antigen technology can measure FDPs and a specific FDP, the D-dimer.
 This is more specific than the TCT, and confirms that fibrinolysis has occurred.
-It is therefore used to indicate deep-vein thrombosis, pulmonary embolism, DIC and efficacy of treatment in acute myocardial infarction.
+It is therefore used to indicate deep-vein thrombosis, pulmonary embolism, DIC, and efficacy of treatment in acute myocardial infarction.
 Alternatively, a more rapid detection of fibrinolytic activity, especially hyperfibrinolysis, is possible with thromboelastometry (TEM) in whole blood, even in patients on heparin.
 In this assay, increased fibrinolysis is assessed by comparing the TEM profile in the absence or presence of the fibrinolysis inhibitor aprotinin.
 Clinically, the TEM is useful for near real-time measurement of activated fibrinolysis for at-risk patients, such as those experiencing significant blood loss during surgery.

 Testing of overall fibrinolysis can be measured by a euglobulin lysis time (ELT) assay.
 The ELT measures fibrinolysis by clotting the euglobulin fraction (primarily the fibrinolytic factors fibrinogen, PAI-1, tPA, α2-antiplasmin, and plasminogen) from plasma and then observing the time required for clot dissolution.
 A shortened lysis time indicates a hyperfibrinolytic state and bleeding risk.
 Such results can be seen in peoples with liver disease, PAI-1 deficiency or α2-antiplasmin deficiency.
-Similar results are also seen after administration of DDAVP or after severe stress.
+Similar results are also seen after administration of desmopressin or after severe stress.